Zac Dysert

-Zac Dysert (born February 8, 1990) is a former American football quarterback.
+Zac Dysert (born February 8, 1990) is an American former professional football quarterback.
 He played college football for the Miami RedHawks.
-He was selected by the Denver Broncos in the seventh round of the 2013 NFL Draft, and subsequently played for a number of teams, mostly serving as a practice squad member.
+He was selected by the Denver Broncos in the seventh round of the 2013 NFL draft.
+He was on the active roster of the Broncos and Arizona Cardinals but never played in a regular season NFL game.

-Early years
+Early life

 Zac Dysert is the son of Greg and Carla Dysert.
 He attended Ada High School in Ada, Ohio.
 During his high school football career, he threw for 11,174 yards, which ranks second all-time in Ohio prep history, and passed for 100 touchdowns, including 35 as a senior, for the Bulldogs.
 He twice led Ada High School to the state playoffs, including a 2007 state semifinal appearance.

 College career

 Dysert played collegiately at Miami University in Oxford, Ohio.
 He was redshirted as a freshman in 2008.
 He took over as the starting quarterback in 2009 and completed 247 of 401 passes for 2,611 yards with 12 touchdowns and 16 interceptions.
 As a sophomore in 2010, he played in 10 games, missing three due to a lacerated spleen.
 He finished his sophomore season with 2,406 passing yards and 13 touchdowns.

 As a junior, he completed 295 of 448 passes for 3,513 yards with 23 touchdowns and 11 interceptions.
-On November 3, 2012, Dysert became Miami's career passing leader, surpassing former RedHawk and current Pittsburgh Steelers quarterback Ben Roethlisberger in a 27-24 loss to the Buffalo Bulls.
+On November 3, 2012, Dysert became Miami's career passing leader, surpassing former RedHawk and retired Pittsburgh Steelers quarterback Ben Roethlisberger in a 27–24 loss to the Buffalo Bulls.
 He ended his career at Miami with 12,013 passing yards.
 He earned a bachelor's degree from Miami in December 2012.